Dronecode/utm-adapter/spec/README.md

 ### UTM Adapter Specification

-This document details at a high level the requirements for the UTM adapter
+This document details at a high level the requirements for a UTM adapter that will be integrated in QGCS.
 ## Scope of work

 ## Eco-system